vinayakg/vinayakg.github.io/_posts/2022-02-13-invest-in-your-digital-security-with-pihole-wiregaurd-vpn.md

 I tried Linode, Digital Ocean in the past - they all offer 100s of GBs of bandwidth with each VM.
 I tried [Vultr]([SSD VPS Servers, Cloud Servers and Cloud Hosting by Vultr - Vultr.com](https://www.vultr.com/)) this time which gives a 30day free access and promises to give a virtual machine at 2.5 USD with 500 GB data at the base plan.

-Initially I used a 5 USD VM(1CPU/1GB RAM & 1TB network) on vultr to set this up and things worked great .
+Initially I used a 5 USD VM(1CPU/1GB RAM & 1TB network) on vultr to set this up and things worked great.
 Then I got my hands on a 2.5 USD VM and setup pihole there.

-Here are the steps to setup vpn with pi-hole SSH into the machine with the root access or with a ssh key that you might already have If you dont have a SSH key, you may generate one using the below command
+Here are the steps to setup vpn with pi-hole.

-#### Install STEPS
+#### Install Steps 💿

-##### ssh-keygen (Optional if you have an existing key)
+##### <u>**ssh-keygen (Optional if you have an existing key)**</u>

 You don't need to this if you would like to use password based auth and dont want to use SSH Keys for accessing server.
-SSH Keys are secure, work on assymetric encryption
+SSH Keys are secure, work on asymmetric encryption

 ``ssh-keygen -l -f /Users/vinayak/.ssh/keyname``